K1ng-Ph1sh3r/Autodorks/README.md

 A simple python script that simplifies the use of Google Dorks

 ## Description
 This small script is based on RobotShell's [DorkScraper](https://github.com/robotshell/dorkScraper) project.
-I improved the code and added some features that I needed.
+I improved the code and added some features that I needed to have.

+TODO : Adding picture on the script

 ### What it does
 This python script allows the user to :